Why do you need headlight restoration?

 Our process of restoring headlights

-Unfortunately there are headlights that have deteriorated beyond repair or have oxidised from inside of the lens.
-In these cases we will not be able to restore – the headlights will require replacement, however this is not very common.
+Unfortunately there are headlights that have deteriorated beyond repair or have oxidized from inside of the lens.
+In these cases, the headlights will require replacement, although this is uncommon.

 How much does headlight restoration cost?